 - College of Arts and Sciences and Laney Graduate School subject librarians

 - Schools of Medicine, Nursing, and Public Health informationists

 - Law School librarians

 - Oxford College librarians

-This post was adapted from one written by a team at the University of Guelph Library and published on June 22, 2020: Commercial Textbooks Present Challenges in a Virtual Environment
+This post was adapted with permission from a post by a team at the University of Guelph Library and published on June 22, 2020: Commercial Textbooks Present Challenges in a Virtual Environment